Wizz Air forecasts gradual travel recovery into late summer

 The British government disappointed airlines and consumers last Friday when it failed to say when travel could restart and which countries would be on its green list of low-risk destinations.

-Despite the ongoing uncertainty, competitor airlines easyJet and British Airways were upbeat on Wednesday that some travel would restart from May 17, the earliest date the UK has said is possible.
+Despite the ongoing uncertainty, competitor airlines easyJet (EZJ.L) and British Airways (ICAG.L) were upbeat on Wednesday that some travel would restart from May 17, the earliest date the UK has said is possible. read more

 Wizz said the ongoing uncertainty meant it could not provide financial guidance for its new financial year.